 Ah, Friend, Happy Holidays!

 So here we are again at the holiday season.
 I have always loved so much about the holiday season.
-I love the cooler weather, the baking, the planning of parties and Christmas decorating and caroling.
+I love the cooler weather, the baking, the planning of parties, and Christmas decorating and caroling.
 But most of that is no longer true for me.
-All these things seem to be an invite for Pain to enter my life and hold me hostage during the holidays.
+Yes, pain comes for the holidays at my place.

 Head and shoulders